kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

  ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/82bb71ed-436a-4d35-a90e-bb90281c15ca)

-Now ```run_synthesis``` here chip area will increas and the value of slack will reduce.
+Now ```run_synthesis``` we will see chip area has incresed and the value of slack has reduced.

-Since synthesis of the picorv32a using our custom designed cell is successful, so we will run the floorplan using command ```run_floorplan```
+Since synthesis of the picorv32a is successful, so we will run the floorplan using command ```run_floorplan```

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/9f44d8b7-3abe-443c-ab6d-fb1714ff2ca9)

-Since, we are getting the error so first again do the synthesis using above commands and then we will use following commands to do the floorplan:
+Since, we are getting the error so first again we have to do the synthesis using the commands mentioned earlier and then we will use following commands to do the floorplan,

   ```init_floorplan```